code-shaper/code-shaper-website/docs/how-to-guides/creating-a-custom-cli.md

 # Creating a custom CLI

-Code Shaper provides a modular way to construct your projects in a monorepo.
-But in some cases, you may want to generate a fully opinionated starter app in a single repo.
-This guide shows you how to create a custom CLI to do just that.
+Code Shaper provides the `shaper` CLI for generating code.
+However, in some cases you may want to create your own CLI which is customized to your project.
+You can use the `custom-cli` plugin to do just that.

 ## Example CLI

-Let's create a CLI to generate an opinionated React app.
-This CLI will be similar to [create-react-app](https://create-react-app.dev/), but we will use Code Shaper to build it.
-We will call it `react-shaper`.
-You can also look at the [finished example](https://github.com/code-shaper/react-shaper) to get an idea of what we will build.
+Code Shaper's `shaper` CLI gives you a modular way to construct your projects in a monorepo.
+In this example, we will create a custom CLI called `react-shaper` with single focus - to generate a React app along with an opinionated stack all in one shot (similar to [create-react-app](https://create-react-app.dev/)).
+You can look at the [finished example](https://github.com/code-shaper/react-shaper) to get an idea of what we will build.

 ## Create an empty monorepo